shyed2001/Android/Android.md

 > ### Or can use an actual android device

-## Fixed Error Emulator was killed android studio | The Emulator process for AVD was killed Fixed Error Emulator was killed android studio | The Emulator process for AVD was killed
+## Fixed Error Emulator was killed android studio | The Emulator process for AVD was killed
  https://www.youtube.com/watch?v=AOK9ZxiBOGg